doyougnu/WhileLang_FinalTagless/README.md

 in order to run anything in the src/Lang.hs file just boot up ghci in the root folder with the command ```stack ghci``` and you'll enter the right REPL.
-Then to run any statement you may want to run you'll need to pass it to the runEval function.
-Here are some examples:
+Then to run any statement you may want to run you'll need to pass it to the runEval function, for the core language, and runNEval for the extended language.
+Here are some examples, you can find more at the bottom of the Extensions.hs file:

 ### Premade Examples: